deanwampler/spark-scala-tutorial/tutorial/README.md

 By 2013, it became increasingly clear that a successor was needed for the venerable [Hadoop MapReduce](http://wiki.apache.org/hadoop/MapReduce) compute engine.
 MapReduce applications are difficult to write, but more importantly, MapReduce has significant performance limitations and it can't support event-streaming ("real-time") scenarios.

-Spark was seen as the best, general-purpose alternative, so Hortonworks and other Hadoop vendors announced support for it in their distributions.
+Spark was seen as the best, general-purpose alternative, so all the major Hadoop vendors announced support for it in their distributions.

 ## Spark Clusters